 We market our Sling TV services primarily to consumers who do not subscribe to traditional satellite and cable pay-TV services.
 Our Sling TV services require an Internet connection and are available on multiple streaming-capable devices including streaming media devices, TVs, tablets, computers, game consoles and phones.
 We offer Sling International, Sling Latino and Sling domestic video programming services.
 Our domestic Sling TV services have a single-stream service branded Sling Orange and a multi-stream service branded Sling Blue, which includes, among other things, the ability to stream on up to three devices simultaneously.

-We face competition from providers of digital media, including, among others, Netflix, Hulu, Apple, Amazon, Alphabet, Disney, Verizon, AT&T, Sony, YouTube, Fubo, Philo and Pluto that offer online services distributing movies, television shows and other video programming as well as programmers, such as HBO, CBS, Univision, STARZ and SHOWTIME, that began selling content directly to consumers over the Internet.
-Some of these companies have larger customer bases, stronger brand recognition and greater financial, marketing and other resources than we do.
+We face competition from providers of video content distributed over the Internet including services with live-linear television programming, as well as single programmer offerings and offerings of large libraries of on-demand content, including in certain cases original content.
+These providers include, among others, Netflix, Hulu, Apple, Amazon, Alphabet, Disney, Verizon, AT&T, ViacomCBS, STARZ, Fubo and Philo.
+Many of these companies have larger customer bases, stronger brand recognition and greater financial, marketing and other resources than we do.
 In addition, traditional providers of video entertainment, including broadcasters, cable channels and MVPDs, are increasing their Internet-based video offerings.
 Some of these services charge nominal or no fees for access to their content, which could adversely affect demand for our Pay-TV services.
 Moreover, new technologies have been, and will likely continue to be, developed that further increase the number of competitors we face with respect to video services, including competition from piracy-based video offerings.
 This competition, among other things, has caused the rate of growth in subscribers to our Sling TV services to decrease.
 In June 2018, we launched additional Sling TV services which include offering consumers a la carte channel subscriptions, access to pay-per-view events and movies, and access to free content.
-There can be no assurance that these additional services will positively affect our results of operations or our net Sling TV subscribers.
+There can be no assurance that these additional services and other offers will positively affect our results of operations or our net Sling TV subscribers.